PlasmaControl/tokeye/README.md

 coherent, transient = mask     # (2, H, W) sigmoid scores in [0, 1]
 ```

 Input is auto-detected by shape: a 1D array is treated as a raw time series (TokEye computes the spectrogram), a 2D array as a ready spectrogram.
-Standardization happens internally — no preprocessing needed.
+Standardization happens internally.

 If your 2D spectrogram is stored in **linear scale** (raw STFT magnitude/power), pass `log=True` so TokEye applies `log1p` first — the model expects log-scaled input: